If you think that Atomic Timekeeping is cool, think again!

 Able to “talk” to any of the 24 navigation satellites that orbit Earth, the system is usable in any part of the world, which makes it more versatile than Casio’s Atomic Timekeeping system.

-We’ll report on this beautiful timepiece later, when it officially becomes available.
+We’ll report on this beautiful timepiece later when it officially becomes available.

-Citizen Eco-Drive Satellite Wave limited edition watch specification
+Citizen Eco-Drive Satellite Wave CC0005-06E specification